One City Block, 150 Years of Stories

 Before Boise City Hall was constructed in its present location, this city block was host to a truly eclectic mix of businesses, living quarters, dark alleys, scandals, and Wild West characters.
 The public art installation, “Four Stories”, inspired by these distant narratives and lost buildings, gives present-day citizens a glimpse into their city’s past along with a deeper understanding of what lies beneath our modern downtown.

-The artwork extracts four specific stories representing an historical cross-section of the site from 1881-1956: the Bohemian Brewery, the Idaho Statesman newspaper, female boarding houses (also known as ‘cribs’), and the Chinese laundries.
+The artwork extracts four specific stories representing an historical cross-section of the site from 1881-1956: the Bohemian Brewery, the Idaho Statesman newspaper, female boarding houses (also known as ‘cribs’), and the location of Boise's first Chinatown.
 These stories run the gamut of the early Boise experience, representing minorities and the marginalized, entrepreneurship and journalism, recreation and reprobation.
 These narrative threads, these very bricks in a foundation, are coaxed from the walls of City Hall.

 "Four Stories" at Boise City Hall